Carnotaurus: Age and paleoenvironment

 The La Colonia Formation is exposed over the southern slope of the North Patagonian Massif.
 Most vertebrate fossils, including Carnotaurus, come from the formation's middle section (called the middle facies association).
 This part likely represents the deposits of an environment of estuaries, tidal flats or coastal plains.
 The climate would have been seasonal with both dry and humid periods.
-The most common vertebrates collected include ceratodontid lungfish, turtles, crocodiles, plesiosaurs, dinosaurs, lizards, snakes and mammals.
-Some of the snakes that have been found belong to the families Boidae and Madtsoidae, such as Alamitophis argentinus.
+The most common vertebrates collected include ceratodontid lungfish, turtles, plesiosaurs, crocodiles, dinosaurs, lizards, snakes and mammals.
+Other dinosaurs include Koleken inakayali, which is closely related to Carnotaurus; the saltasauroid titanosaur Titanomachya gimenezi; an unnamed ankylosaur; and an unnamed hadrosauroid, among others.
+Some of the snakes that have been found belong to the families Boidae and Madtsoiidae, such as Alamitophis argentinus.
 Turtles are represented by at least five taxa, four from Chelidae (Pleurodira) and one from Meiolaniidae (Cryptodira).
-Among the marine reptiles is the plesiosaur Sulcusuchus erraini of the family Polycotylidae.
-Mammals are represented by Reigitherium bunodontum, which was considered the first record of a South American docodont, and Argentodites coloniensis, possibly of Multituberculata.
-In 2011, the discovery of a new enantiornithine bird from the La Colonia Formation was announced.
+Plesiosaurs include two elasmosaurs (Kawanectes and Chubutinectes) and a polycotylid (Sulcusuchus).
+Mammals are represented by Reigitherium bunodontum and Coloniatherium cilinskii, the former of which was considered the first record of a South American docodont, and the possible gondwanatherians or multituberculates Argentodites coloniensis and Ferugliotherium windhauseni.
+Remains of an enantiornithine and, possibly, of a neornithine bird have been discovered.